himanshu520/HerbrandEquivalence/LLVM/README.md

-# Herbrand Equivalence
+# Herbrand Equivalence Analysis

-LLVM implementation of Herbrand Equivalence algorithm mentioned [here](https://arxiv.org/abs/1708.04976 "A fix-point characterization of Herbrand equivalence of expressions in data flow frameworks").
+LLVM implementation of Herbrand Equivalence analysis algorithm mentioned [here](https://arxiv.org/abs/1708.04976 "A fix-point characterization of Herbrand equivalence of expressions in data flow frameworks").

 ## How to run